 “That’s why it went in one ear and out the other for me.
 Still I guess it is pretty interesting.
 Maybe you can throw it into your book somehow.”

-Barnaby smiled and nodded, hoping she wouldn’t ask if he had ever written anything she would have read.
-He would then be forced to tell the uncomfortable truth.
+Levi smiled and nodded, hoping she wouldn’t ask if he had written anything she may have read.
+He would be forced to tell the uncomfortable truth.

 “I’m afraid I can’t be of much help to you but you are welcome to look around if you want.
 Perhaps as a trade you can give me an autographed copy of your book when you are done.”

-“At one time but not anymore.
+“At one time.
 He’s been fighting cancer for a while.
 It’s in remission right now but he hasn’t felt well since the last run of chemo.
-That’s why everything around here looks so raggedy.
+That’s why the yard and house look so raggedy.
 He’s too ill to take care of the property.
-The doctor said it would be good for him to reduce the stress in his life, so we sold our house to help pay for his medical bills and moved here.”
+The doctor he needed to reduce his stress, so we sold our house to help pay for his medical bills and moved here.”

 “I’m terribly sorry to hear that.
 Is he going to be okay?”